 The Everest Base Camp trek is one of the most unforgettable journeys on Earth — but choosing the right time of year can make the difference between a good trek and a truly life-changing experience.
 At Ian Taylor Trekking, our award-winning team prefers trekking to Everest in late February, March, late April, late September, October, November, and December, when the skies are typically clearer, the weather is more stable, and the views of the world’s highest peaks are at their absolute best.

-What are the Best Months to Trek to Everest Base Camp?
+When is the Best Time to Trek Everest Base Camp?

 There are two distinct trekking seasons in the Himalayas; pre-monsoon (February, March, April and May) and post monsoon (late September, October, November and December).

-It is possible to make the journey in January and early September.
-We prefer the above for our treks into Everest base camp.
+While it is possible to make the journey in January and early September, we prefer the above months for our treks into Everest base camp.
 My personal favorites are March, late October and November and December.

 You can trek to Everest Base Camp in January and February.
 It would be a lot colder (-20C/-4F to – 30C/-22F), and Snow can fall at anytime of the year in the region.
 However, It is more likely during this time and the summer months.

-If you are planning on trekking to Everest Base Camp in these months, you are definitely going to need more time for weather delays.
+If you are planning on trekking in these months, you are definitely going to need more time for weather delays.
 Weather conditions can be more challenging in the summer and winter months.

 January and February are generally colder months to be in the region.
 However these can be some of our favorite times to be there!
 February and March generally have less people on the trail.
 Colder temperatures usually bring crisper and clearer views along the way, making it a great time to be in the Everest region as long as you are prepared with the correct gear for the cold.
 Check out our packing video for guidance on what to carry.